Are you looking for stretches to help you sleep or just curious about how to improve your sleep?

 But don’t forget about incorporating a stretching routine after you wake up, too.
 What does your morning routine look like?
 Whether it’s taking time for a full yoga “sun salutation” and honoring the ancient sequence of movements, or just squeezing in a quick 5-minute arm and backstretch before driving to work, movement matters.
 Take time to honor your body, every day and every night.

 Remember, as a busy human in a rat-race world, you’re not to blame.
 It’s just that you may be “less practiced” at winding down.
-But because you’re here, you’re already re-learning new and much healthier behaviors.
+But you’re already re-learning new and much healthier behaviors because you're here.

 Take a look at what you’re doing an hour or two before going to sleep.